isinkosemen/Power-BI-Deneb/README.md

 The red line shows the main fault lines in the region.

-Here is the link for the [pbix file] (https://github.com/isinkosemen/Power-BI-Deneb/blob/main/turkey-ring-of-fire/turkey-ring-of-fire.pbix).
+Here is the link for the [pbix file](https://github.com/isinkosemen/Power-BI-Deneb/blob/main/turkey-ring-of-fire/turkey-ring-of-fire.pbix).

 I downloaded the GeoJSON data from [geojson-maps.ash.ms](https://geojson-maps.ash.ms/).